-The first post-war, suburban shopping center in the New York City metropolitan area, GARDEN OF GREAT NECK CENTER, was completed in May 1951.
+The first post-war, suburban shopping center in the New York City metropolitan area, GARDENS OF GREAT NECK CENTER, was completed in May 1951.
 Located in Long Island's Town of North Hempstead, it was a small strip center of 216,500 leasable square feet.

-The developer of GARDEN OF GREAT NECK CENTER, Sol Atlas, also built the region's -and state's- first mall-type shopping venue.
+The developer of GARDENS OF GREAT NECK CENTER, Sol Atlas, also built the region's -and state's- first mall-type shopping venue.
 CROSS COUNTY CENTER was located in the Westchester County suburb of Yonkers -not on Long Island- and was dedicated in April 1954.
 By late 1958, the complex, which incorporated retail, office and medical components, encompassed over 906,000 leasable square feet.

 *ROOSEVELT FIELD CENTER [August 1956]